-Granted, Slovakia makes far fewer cars in total than countries like China.
-But per person, no country in the world is as prolific as the nation of 5.4 million.
-According to Ján Pribula, president of the nation’s Automotive Industry Association,
+For sure, Slovakia makes far fewer cars in total than countries like China.
+But per person, no country in the world is remotely as prolific as the nation of 5.4 million.
+According to the nation’s Automotive Industry Association (AIA),

-179 cars per 1,000 people.
+In 2017, Slovakia pumped out 188 cars per 1,000 people.

 It’s been a huge reason Slovakia has been spared the scoldings that German Chancellor Angela Merkel dishes out to Greece and other countries with failing economies.
-Since Slovakia joined the European Union in 2004, the nation’s gross domestic product has almost doubled and unemployment has plummeted, giving it the nickname Tatra Tiger.
+Since Slovakia joined the E.U. in 2004, the nation’s gross domestic product has almost doubled and unemployment has plummeted, giving it the nickname Tatra Tiger.
 Even the financial crisis left no major chinks in its armor.

 Of course, it’s not all paved roads and beautiful scenery for this auto powerhouse.
 The country GDP per capita is still 25 percent lower than the rest of the European Union, and though it produces a ton of cars, all the companies are foreign.
 Meaning: As wages go up, companies could “absolutely” go somewhere else, says John Conybeare, professor of political economy at the University of Iowa.